 - By not using your insurance, you may save money that you can spend on new boots for the fall..

 - If you have a high, unmet deductible with your insurance, the charges you receive from a physical therapy clinic for each visit will likely be higher than the cost of each visit with us.

 - Not accepting insurance in this practice helps us help you help yourself.
 Everyone wins.

-PLEASE NOTE: Unfortunately, due to Medicare rules, we cannot accept any person carrying Medicare as their insurance at this time.
+PLEASE NOTE: Unfortunately, due to federal insurance plan rules, we cannot accept any person carrying Medicare, Medicaid or Tricare as their primary or secondary insurance at this time.

 Can I submit a claim to my insurance for reimbursement?

-Other payment option: I can accept payment from an FSA/HSA card if you have one.
+Other payment option: I can accept payment from an HSA.